 House of Representatives passes $2 trillion stimulus package for faltering economy

-President Trump to sign bill for unprecedented aid package as more than 85,000 test positive for coronavirus
+Donald Trump signs Bill for unprecedented aid package as over 85,000 test positive for coronavirus

 Andrew Cuomo: The New York governor emphasised the need for ventilators.
 “We’re gathering them in the stockpile so that when we need them they will be there,” he said.
 Photograph: Peter Foley/EPA